 When you believe in fixed traits, you resent effort and become vulnerable to adversity.
 You’re stuck in a either/or scenario.
 Either you are great at something or you’re not.
 I’ve been there myself, and let me tell you it’s exhausting.

-Of course, the fixed mindset is false.
+In other words, the fixed mindset is not always useful.
 Yes, you may have certain endowments and talents, but that doesn’t mean you can’t improve on them, or shouldn’t explore other areas of your life.

 People with a fixed mindset tend to stick to their comfort zone since they know they can succeed there.
 Unfortunately, they never challenge themselves and rarely venture into the unknown.